Frequently asked questions

 Usually volunteers from the SoT employer network, or the SoT Team.
 If you’ve got ideas for a bootcamp topic, please get in touch.
 We refine our topics every year, based on employer feedback about what gaps we’re seeing in graduates.
 We try to work alongside tertiaries, supporting what they’re teaching, but we’re able to move quickly to deploy short sharp lessons based on industry demand.

-In August, we run a 1 or 2 day intensive team event as a learning and work experience event for our top Internship candidates.
-Hackfests for code and design students are designed to expose students to working in teams, alongside industry mentors, in as close to a commercial setting as possible.
+In August, we run a 1 or 2-day intensive team event as a learning and work experience event for our top Internship candidates.
+Create Camp is our name for a hackathon event, for code and design students are designed to expose students to working in teams, alongside industry mentors, in as close to a commercial setting as possible.

-Employers who have completed their registration are invited to the presentations at the end of Hackfest, it’s a great way to showcase our top candidates.
+Employers who have completed their registration are invited to the presentations at the end of Create Camp, it’s a great way to showcase our top candidates.

 What kinds of roles can students do?